 - Cognisant link between day-to-day basis and the influence and impact this has on the organisation’s achievement of its strategic aims.

-Pentana Performance has proven to be an extremely useful and intuitive tool that has already far outreached the purpose for which it was originally acquired—and there are a few other things in the pipeline—which should lead to Pentana Performance providing even more value to the CAA, its outcomes and even the industry which it regulates.Marq Crane, Business Systems Lead, Civil Aviation Authority
+Pentana Risk has proven to be an extremely useful and intuitive tool that has already far outreached the purpose for which it was originally acquired—and there are a few other things in the pipeline—which should lead to Pentana Risk providing even more value to the CAA, its outcomes and even the industry which it regulates.Marq Crane, Business Systems Lead, Civil Aviation Authority